For the Majority,

 by-passing constitutional procedures.
 Not this time - on 29 October

-with eye-watering hypocrisy, all the Westminster parties helped
+with eye-watering hypocrisy, all the Westminster party leaders helped

 Johnson to circumvent the FTPA act, seeing benefits for their own